 Black/White Wire: (-) Remote Start Enable Toggle Switch Input, (-) Neutral Safety Switch Input When the Black/white wire is grounded, the remote start unit is operable.
-When this wire is open from ground, the remote start is disabled.
+When this wire is disconnected from ground, the remote start is disabled.

-- 1. An optional "remote start toggle switch" can be added on to temporarily disable the Remote Start Device, it can prevent the vehicle from being remote started accidentally.
+- An optional remote start toggle switch can be added on to temporarily disable the Remote Start Device.
+It can prevent the vehicle from being remote started accidentally.
 This feature is useful if the vehicle is being serviced or stored in an enclosed area.
 To disable the remote start, move the optional remote start enable toggle switch to the OFF position.
 To enable the remote start, move the optional remote start enable toggle switch to the ON position. - 2.
-If needed, this wire can connect to the Park/Neutral switch in the vehicle.
-(See testing in your installation guide)
+If needed, this wire can connect to the Park/Neutral switch in the vehicle (See Testing in this manual).

-Important Note: Directly connect the Black/White wire to the "Ground" when this wire is not used for it's intended safety purpose.
+Important Note: Directly connect the Black/White wire to the "Ground" when this wire is not used for it's intended safety purpose or remote start will not operate.